MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P10-Physics-Part-2/content.md

 Most of this should be quite easy to understand by now.
 Note, that we are first expressing the penguins position relative to the catapult arm.
-Then we are translating this position to world coordinates, and finally we convert it to the node space of our *physicsNode*, because that is where the penguin is located in.
-Also note that we turn of rotation for the penguin so it doesn't rotate in the scoop of the catapult.
+Then we are translating this position to world coordinates, and finally we convert it to the node space of our *gamePhysicsNode*, because that is where the penguin is located in.
+Also note that we turn off rotation for the penguin so it doesn't rotate in the scoop of the catapult.
 Let's move on to releasing the penguin!